pytorch/tutorials/advanced_source/cpp_custom_ops.rst

 How to add torch.compile support for an operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add torch.compile support for an operator, we must add a FakeTensor kernel (also known as a “meta kernel” or “abstract impl”).
-FakeTensors are Tensors that have metadata (i.e. shape, dtype, device) but no data: the FakeTensor kernel for an operator specifies how to compute the metadata of output tensors given the metadata of input tensors.
+To add ``torch.compile`` support for an operator, we must add a FakeTensor kernel (also known as a "meta kernel" or "abstract impl").
+FakeTensors are Tensors that have metadata (such as shape, dtype, device) but no data: the FakeTensor kernel for an operator specifies how to compute the metadata of output tensors given the metadata of input tensors.

 We recommend that this be done from Python via the `torch.library.register_fake` API,